 Hungry, thirsty children are not happy children.
 Plan ahead and ensure you have a meal before you go to the mosque.
 If you’re planning on a longer stay, considering bringing along some snacks and drinks as well!

-Manage bathroom breaks
+Manage toilet breaks

 Advocate for your local mosque to be more sensory-friendly